How Do You Remove Opposition to Change? Remove the Parking Brake

 The ability to change minds and persuade people of the need to do something is essential for doing business.
 Yet, when it comes to the mechanics of persuasion, a lot of people find it difficult to do.

 Jonah Berger, marketing professor at the Wharton School at the University of Pennsylvania, has written a new book called The Catalyst, How to Change Anyone’s Mind, which describes the psychology behind the art of persuasion and some of the tools that can help to overcome people’s resistance to change.
 During the course of this week, we will share one of these tools a day.
+You can find the second part, third part, fourth part and fifth part here.

 Berger explains how people typically approach changing minds — and why it fails.